chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 **Ideal Use Cases for Mason:**

-1. Pure Chapel Projects
-   a.
-Mason excels at managing the build process for applications written
-      entirely in Chapel.
-   b.
-If your program relies solely on Chapel
-      dependencies and compiles directly from Chapel modules, Mason is the perfect tool.
+1. Pure Chapel Projects: Mason excels at managing the build process for applications written entirely in Chapel.
+If your program relies solely on Chapel dependencies and compiles directly from Chapel modules, Mason is the perfect tool.
-2. External Dependencies with `Spack` or `pkg-config`
-   a.
-Mason integrates seamlessly with external dependencies managed by
-      `Spack` or `pkg-config`.
+2. External Dependencies with `Spack` or `pkg-config`: Mason integrates seamlessly with external dependencies managed by `Spack` or `pkg-config`.
 If your project uses such dependencies, Mason can handle them efficiently.

 **Considering Alternatives:**

-1. Complex Compilation Needs Beyond `chpl`
-   a.
-For Chapel programs requiring compilation steps beyond what the Chapel
-     compiler offers, Mason might not be the most suitable choice.
+1. Complex Compilation Needs Beyond `chpl`: For Chapel programs requiring compilation steps beyond what the Chapel compiler offers, Mason might not be the most suitable choice.
 Consider alternatives like `Make` for greater flexibility in crafting intricate build commands.
-   b.
-Example: The Arkouda project, a prominent open-source Chapel application,
-     utilizes Make to run preparatory Python scripts before the final binary compilation.
+As an example, the Arkouda project, a prominent open-source Chapel application, utilizes `Make` to run preparatory Python scripts before the final binary compilation.

 **Combining Mason with Make:**